AndyWright360/Mystic-Hazels-Memory-Magic/TESTING.md

 | I want to follow the games social media accounts. | Links to the game's social media accounts are displayed within the footer.
 Each link redirects the user to the specified page, enabling easy access to follow the requested account. |

 ### **Full Testing**

+Full testing was performed on the following devices:

+- Laptop:
+  - MSI Thin GF63 15 inch screen
+- Mobile Device:
+  - iPhone XR

+The following browsers were tested using each device:

+- Laptop:
+  - Google Chrome
+  - Microsoft Edge
+  - Mozilla Firefox
+- Mobile:
+  - Safari

+Friends and family also tested the website using a variety of devices.
+No issues were reported.